jbeck018/howlerops/frontend/AUTHENTICATION_GUIDE.md

-# SQL Studio Authentication System - Integration Guide
+# Howlerops Authentication System - Integration Guide

 Complete JWT-based authentication system for the frontend, integrated with the Go backend.